omgnetwork/elixir-omg/README.md

   - `omg_eth` - wrapper around the [Ethereum RPC client](https://github.com/exthereum/ethereumex)
   - `omg_jsonrpc` - a JSONRPC 2.0 server being the gateway to `omg_api`
   - `omg_performance` - performance tester for the child chain server
+  - `omg_watcher` - Phoenix app that runs the Watcher

+See [application architecture](docs/architecture.md) for more details.

+### Child chain server

+`:omg_api` is the Elixir app which runs the child chain server, whose API can be exposed by running `:omg_jsonrpc`.

+For the responsibilities and design of the child chain server see [Tesuji Plasma Blockchain Design document](docs/tesuji_blockchain_design.md).

 #### Using the child chain server's API